juhannam/gct634-ai613-2021/hw1/readme.md

 ## Improving Algorithms
 Now it is your turn.
 You should improve the baseline code by developing your own algorithm.
 There are many ways to improve it.
 The followings are possible ideas:

-* Try different MFCC parameter settings: mel-bin size and DCT size
+* Try different MFCC parameter settings: mel-bin size and DCT size.
-* Add delta and double-delta of MFCCs
+* Add delta and double-delta of MFCCs.
 * Add other audio features: spectral statitsics, temporal envelope (e.g. ADSR), and so on.
 Think about what determines the unique timbre of musical instruments.
-* Codebook-based feature summarization
+* Codebook-based feature summarization.
 * Try different classifiers: k-NN, SVM with nonlinear kernels, MLP, GMM, ...
 * Most of all, observing sounds as a waveform and spectrogram and at the same time listening to them will give you a lot of insight!
 Audacity is a convenient tool for this purposes.